2020PB/police-brutality/reports/Oregon.md

 * https://mobile.twitter.com/chefboykhari/status/1285968225243561984

-### Federal officers use excessive force to push protestors | July 22nd
+### Federal officers use excessive force to push protesters | July 22nd

-After protestors fire flares and roman candles across the fence, small fires begin in the courtyard.
-In addition, protestors tear a small breach in the fence.
+After protesters fire flares and roman candles across the fence, small fires begin in the courtyard.
+In addition, protesters tear a small breach in the fence.

-Federal officers deploy tear gas, flashbangs and impact munitions in massive quantities at protestors separated from them by a fence.
+Federal officers deploy tear gas, flashbangs and impact munitions in massive quantities at protesters separated from them by a fence.

-As officers and protestors are separated by a fence, there is little to suggest protestors pose an immediate physical threat to officers at any point.
+As officers and protesters are separated by a fence, there is little to suggest protesters pose an immediate physical threat to officers at any point.

 These events occurred shortly before midnight on the night of July 22nd.